-Internet is still unregulated in India with few cyber laws in place to check money frauds, which leaves Ecommerce companies uncertain and wary to fully immerse itself in the Indian market.
+Internet is still unregulated in India with few cyber laws in place to check money frauds, which leaves Ecommerce companies uncertain and wary to fully immerse themselves in the Indian market.
 Banks must work in tandem with the governmental cyber cell to bring financial freedom on the web devoid of security risks so that the Indian online shopper can enter their payment information without worry and not have to go through tedious security checks.

 The Return and Exchange Drama:

 Ecommerce in India has worked hard to streamline payments and logistics, but product returns and exchanges still pose a problem.
 Fraudulent returns and exchanges are on the rise online since most Ecommerce companies are liberal with customers showing dissatisfaction for products paid for online.
-Heavy Returns and Exchanges add to logistics costs which poses additional burden for Ecommerce companies owing to traffic problems, and lack of co-operation with logistics companies who are less willing to dance according to the whims and fancies of customers.
+Heavy Returns and Exchanges add to logistics costs which pose an additional burden for Ecommerce companies owing to traffic problems and lack of co-operation with logistics companies who are less willing to dance according to the whims and fancies of customers.

 The fact that India is on the road to development is a boon for Ecommerce as the potential for online users turned shoppers is immense.
 But losses have become an everyday norm for Ecommerce companies owing to the heavy marketing and promotions done to serve the Indian Online shopper.
 The Indian Government is doing its best to support Ecommerce in India, but they still have a long way to go until Ecommerce successfully overtakes offline commerce in this massive country.
-Innovation is key to revolutionising Ecommerce in India so that it is irresistible to Indian consumers.
+Innovation is key to revolutionizing Ecommerce in India so that it is irresistible to Indian consumers.
 Increased outreach is also the main goal that all Ecommerce companies in India must strive to achieve.

 International Ecommerce giants like Amazon and Walmart are set to change the face of Indian Ecommerce and are already doing a good job.
-Foreign investment looks to be the source and power in Ecommerce in the next few years, challenging Indian companies to intensify their efforts several notches higher.
+Foreign investment looks to be the source and power in E-commerce in the next few years, challenging Indian companies to intensify their efforts several notches higher.
 At the heart of it all lies exceptional customer service which Indian online consumers thrive on.
-Small and medium sized Ecommerce companies can learn from the big players by keeping customer service at the fore.
+Small and medium-sized E-commerce companies can learn from the big players by keeping customer service at the fore.
 That, along with co-operation from the government will take Ecommerce to its peak and beyond in India.